 Whoa, that’s a big’un.

 With the removal of Press’s Mill in 1905, this nine-storey marvel took the mantle of tallest windmill in East Anglia, and one of the largest to remain in the entire country.
-Sadly it hasn’t had the most fortunate existence, with a number of fires and lightning strikes over the course of its life – the last of which bringing its career to an end in the 1940s – and today it stands rather tatty and derelict and a number of motions to renovate have fallen through.
+Sadly it hasn’t had the most fortunate existence, with a number of fires and lightning strikes over the course of its life – the last of which bringing its career to an end in the 1940s – and today it stands rather tatty and derelict, with a number of motions to renovate having fallen through.
 I remember being somewhat disillusioned by its state as a child, feeling that my namesake deserved better.
-It’s sheer size gives it an undeniable pull, but it seems a bit of a shame when you think how even more magnificent it could look.
+Its sheer size gives it an undeniable pull, but it seems a bit of a shame when you think how even more magnificent it could look.

 So, with all that, I thought I’d have a go at restoring to its former glory.
 I took a relatively recent reference photato and gave it all the bells and whistles of the heyday.
 It’s a quicker effort than usual, and the (improvised) sails are hardly my best, but it’s the sentiment that counts.
 Perhaps one day it’ll once again look like this!